Harithamol/Review_Sentiment_Analysis/README.md

 # Review_Sentiment_Analysis
 Sentiment analysis based on movie reviews
-It consists of web scraping in pyhton scraped reviews of movie and sentiment analysis
+It consists of web scraping in pyhton scraped reviews of movie and done the sentiment analysis